Certified EHR Specialist

 This 120-hour course will cover the use and management of health information and the electronic health record (EHR).
 Students will be introduced to the use of health information and the electronic health record for many settings within the health care industry.
 Topics include basic office skills and procedures, medical terminology, basic coding and billing information and HIPAA.
 Participants will have a practical understanding of electronic health records, how they are used in all areas of healthcare and the relevance to the job market today.

-Prerequisites: High school diploma or GED, Reading & Language Placement Tests, Basic Computer Skills, Memo for Registration
+Prerequisites: High school diploma or GED, Reading & Language Placement Tests (valid for one year), Basic Computer Skills

 EHR Specialist’s duties will vary with size and specialty of the facility in which they may work.